All Episodes

 So I think it is more than that.

-I think it genuinely has ingested the ADL handbook, and it can only find right-wing dog whistles.
+I think it genuinely has ingested the ADL handbook and it can It was Asimov's three laws of robotics.

-So a robot may not injure a human being or through an action allow a human being to come to harm.
+So, a robot may not injure a human being or through an action allow a human being to come to harm.

-Two, a robot must obey the orders given to it by human beings, except where such orders would conflict with the first law.
+Two, a robot must obey the orders given to it by human beings except where such orders would conflict with the first law.

 I disagree with that.